mjambon/blog/src/2015-01-03-universal-career-advice/index.md

 Optimize your attitude
 ----------------------

 - Learn how to communicate well.
-It matters for all jobs.
-It's a matter of being well understood by your colleagues, partners, and customers.
+It matters for all professions.
+It's about being well understood by your colleagues, partners, and customers.
 Keep it simple, overcommunicate rather than undercommunicate.
 - Be honest and direct.
 That will save time.